Pabbi: Overview

 Pabbi town is the capital and tehsil headquarters of Pabbi tehsil in Nowshera District.
 It has a train station called Pabbi station and is a market town.
-Peshawar City is located to the west around 20-km away while Nowshera City is located to the east around 17-km away.
+Peshawar City is located to the west around 20 km away while Nowshera City is located to the east around 17 km away.

 Pabbi is a hub of precast concrete industries located at the main GT road in Chowki Mumraiz.
 Currently, there are 43 precast concrete industries that are functional in Pabbi which supply different items to the entire Khyber Paktunkhwa and to some parts of the Punjab.

-Famous People

-Pabbi is/was a birthplace of several famous people: